Interoperable-data/automate-va/docs/ERADIS/CERTIFICATES.md

 #### XSD durations

 We wish to avoid using the datatype `xsd:yearMonthDuration`.
-We also note that `dct:valid` can only express the eventual expiration date, while a validity interval is more suited.
+We also note that `dct:valid` can only express the eventual expiration date, while a validity interval might be more suited.

 #### W3C Time ontology